New hire onboarding

 When new hires start, it can be challenging (and require a pileup of emails) to get these employees all the information they need, make sure they complete required paperwork, and ensure a smooth transition.
 Generally, it takes eight months for a newly hired employee to reach full productivity.
 By using a project template in Asana, you can track the onboarding process from start to finish.
 Employees will know what they need to do and where to find information, so they can get up and running quickly.

 Create a project to use as your onboarding template.
-Name the project “[Name] HR Onboarding Template.”
-For every new employee, you will make a copy of this project and update the project name with their name.
+Name the project “[Name] HR Onboarding Template."
+For every new employee, you will make a duplicate of this project and update the project name with their name.

 Organize the project by adding sections such as “Benefits,” “401k,” “IT,” “Reference.”